 Places to Eat in Mitchells Plain

-The Grillfather is the “number 1 steakhouse in Mitchells Plain”, and is famous for their delicious basting sauce.
-It was inspired by the owner’s love for good food and the Godfather trilogy.
-They serve braai-inspired food: think basted steaks, barbecue chicken, and tasty flame-grilled burgers.
-For the extra-hungry, there’s the footlong boerewors (traditional South African beef sausage) roll.
+Known as the “number 1 steakhouse in Mitchells Plain,” The Grillfather is a delicious local culinary gem.
+Influenced by the owner’s love of good food and the Godfather trilogy, this establishment offers braai-inspired delights, including basted steaks, barbecue chicken, and flame-grilled burgers.
+Don’t miss the footlong boerewors roll, a traditional South African beef sausage treat.

 Premium Sports Bar

 Serving superior cold beer, great food and a variety of fantastic events every day at Premium Sports Bar.
 Laugh out loud at comedy shows, serenade the crowd with karaoke, or go head-to-head on quiz nights, at one of the hottest venues in the area.